 Naproxen Sodium

-Aleve Coupons & Discount Card - Compare Prices Near You
+Aleve Coupons & Savings Card – Discount Prices from $5.95

 Naproxen, commonly known as Aleve, is a nonsteroidal anti-inflammatory drug (NSAID) designed to alleviate pain and reduce inflammation.
 It is effective in providing relief from headaches, muscle aches, tendonitis, dental pain, and menstrual cramps.
 Additionally, it helps manage pain, swelling, and stiffness associated with arthritis, bursitis, and gout.
 Naproxen works by inhibiting certain proteins in the body responsible for inflammation, specifically cyclooxygenase (COX).
 This medication can be taken by adults and children aged 12 and older, typically every 6 to 8 hours, and is also useful for lowering fever.
 While using naproxen, be cautious of potential side effects such as stomach upset, dizziness, and headaches.
 It's advisable to avoid alcohol consumption during its use, as it may exacerbate gastrointestinal issues.
 Always check the product label for any changes in ingredients, as variations in formulations can occur.
 For chronic conditions like arthritis, consult your healthcare provider regarding alternative treatments or medications.
 Remember, this information is educational and not a substitute for professional medical advice.
 Always discuss with your healthcare provider before starting any new medication or treatment.